HakkaOfDev/ts-next-chakra-motion-kit/README.md

 You have to `npm run postbuild` to generate it.

-> Don't hesistate to contact me if you want advices or if you have any questions or post an issues.
+> Don't hesitate to contact me if you want advices or if you have any questions or post an issue.